Frequently asked questions

 If you have any questions, please get in touch and our team will be happy to chat about our enrolment process and day care environment with you.

 What happens if my dog doesn’t get on with another dog?

 At Bruce’s we are proud of our record of only accepting social dogs.
-Our All Dogs Are Different Policy ensures all of the dogs are happy in one another’s company, so it is unlikely your dog will not get on with another dog.
+Our ‘Is Bruce’s right for me?’ approach ensures all of the dogs are happy in one another’s company, so it is unlikely your dog will not get on with another dog.
 In fact, the dogs usually form their own social groups with dogs at the centre who enjoy similar activities!

 Do you only accept well-trained dogs?

 No. In fact, one of the reasons people choose Bruce’s is that our expert team and happy, social dynamic often helps with training.
 Many parents have noticed an improvement in their dog’s behaviour after coming to Bruce’s.

 First we will assess the situation and call you to discuss.
 If we can’t get hold of you and urgent medical attention is required, we will take your dog to your nominated veterinary practice or, depending on the circumstance, the nearest veterinary practice.
 We have consent to act as guardians.
 We also have a 24 hour emergency phone line, so if anything happens to your dog, even when they are not in our care, we are on hand to help.